gyulanemeth/bluefox.email/docs/personalization.md

 This variable is also not available in transactional emails.

 ## Contact properties

-Contact properties will also always be available without sending them in your request.
+Contact properties are also available without needing to send them in your request.

-As you previously could see, there is a built-in contact property, and it's the contact's email address:
+As you saw earlier, there's a built-in property for the contact's email address:

 ```
 {{contact.email}}
 ```

-Besides this, all of the contact properties are optional.
-You can [add or remove](/docs/projects/settings#contact-properties) as many as you want, and you can update the property values via [API calls](/docs/api/subscriber-list-management#update-subscriber) or you can edit them on the UI. // TODO INSERT LINK
+Beyond that, all other contact properties are optional.
+You can [add or remove](/docs/projects/settings#contact-properties) as many as you'd like.
+These properties can be updated through [API calls](/docs/api/subscriber-list-management#update-subscriber) or directly from the UI. <!-- TODO INSERT LINK -->

-You can reach the contact properties via the `contact` object, as you could previously see.
-So for example, if you defined a `firstName` property for your contacts, you will be able to refer to it with the following merge tag:
+You can access contact properties via the `contact` object, just like before.
+So, for example, if you defined a `firstName` property for your contacts, you could refer to it with:

 ```
 {{contact.firstName}}